 Controlling Dust, Dust Mites, and Other Allergens in Your Home

-- Do not use window or attic fans, which bring air containing pollen, mold spores, and other allergens into your home.
+- Don't use window or attic fans, which bring air containing pollen, mold spores, and other allergens into your home.

-- Use air conditioning so you do not have to open windows.
+- Use air conditioning so you don't have to open windows.
 This will help reduce the amount of pollen and mold spores that enter your home.

 - Remove rugs and wall-to-wall carpeting.
 Talk with your family about this and about how this will affect family life.
-If you cannot or do not want to remove carpeting throughout the home, consider removing it only in the bedroom.
+If you can't or don't want to remove carpeting throughout the home, think about removing it only in the bedroom.

 - Use smaller rugs (throw rugs, area rugs) that you can wash.